tylerharter/cs301-projects/fall18/p10/stage3.md

 Create a **scatter plot** with literacy on the x-axis and area on the y-axis.
 Imagine we wanted to fit a straight line to this data.
-Even though the two metrics, a straight fit line will not work well here, unless we find another way of looking at the data.
+Even though the two metrics are clearly related, a straight fit line will not work well here, unless we find another way of looking at the data.

 **Expected output:**